sensu/sensu-docs/content/sensu-go/6.6/web-ui/search.md

 ## Events and entities search limits

-In Sensu Go 6.6.3 and subsequent versions, web UI search queries on the events and entities pages will stop after returning a certain number of matches.
+In Sensu Go 6.6.3 and subsequent versions, if you use etcd for event storage, web UI search queries on the events and entities pages will stop after returning a certain number of matches.
 Without these limits, the search operation can diminish cluster health.

 {{% notice note %}}